ldynia/archcolider/Business goal and scope.md

 1. Collecting by proxies.
 4. Non-subscribe users can use smart-fridges as well.

-## Numbers/Metrics (93 minutes)

-1. Currently 300 meals/week, plans to be 1500-2000 meals/week by december
-1. 68 locations by end of year
-1. 1000 subscribers by EoY
-1. 10 meals/week from subscriber

 ## User communication / interacton

 1. Web application (website)